BasedLinux/bsd/doc/manual/source/language/types.md

 ### String {#type-string}

-A _string_ in the Nix language is an immutable, finite-length sequence of bytes, along with a [string context](string-context.md).
+A _string_ in the Bsd language is an immutable, finite-length sequence of bytes, along with a [string context](string-context.md).
-Nix does not assume or support working natively with character encodings.
+Bsd does not assume or support working natively with character encodings.

 String values without string context can be expressed as [string literals](string-literals.md).
 The function [`builtins.isString`](builtins.md#builtins-isString) can be used to determine if a value is a string.

 ### Path {#type-path}

-A _path_ in the Nix language is an immutable, finite-length sequence of bytes starting with `/`, representing a POSIX-style, canonical file system path.
+A _path_ in the Bsd language is an immutable, finite-length sequence of bytes starting with `/`, representing a POSIX-style, canonical file system path.
 Path values are distinct from string values, even if they contain the same sequence of bytes.
 Operations that produce paths will simplify the result as the standard C function [`realpath`] would, except that there is no symbolic link resolution.